 The Commission has taken urgent action to mitigate this situation, which puts at stake the livelihoods of thousands, not least in the EU’s coastal regions, and the stable supply of healthy seafood to EU citizens.
 The fishing and aquaculture sectors are eligible for support under the new Temporary Framework for State aid, the Coronavirus Response Investment Initiative and under the European Maritime and Fisheries Fund.

-The Commission is proposing to introduce exceptional amendments and flexibility measures in the European Maritime and Fisheries Fund.
+The EU adopted a regulation in April 2020 for exceptional amendments and flexibility measures in the European Maritime and Fisheries Fund.
 These measures will support fisheries, aquaculture farmers and producer organisations during the temporary cessation of activities, as well as provide a more flexible reallocation of financial resources and a simplified procedure for amending operational programmes.

 Protecting critical European assets and technology